Student Funding Opportunities

 The Ferguson Family Prize

-The Ferguson Family Prize is funding awarded to one or two PhD candidates in order to add a new dimension or approach to the student’s dissertation research.
-The award can be used for lab or field studies.
+The Ferguson Family Prize is funding awarded to one or two PhD candidates in order to add a new dimension or approach to the student’s dissertation research related to marine biodiversity and/or marine conservation.
 Depending on the applications received and the proposed budgets, we will offer either one or two awards, for a total of $10,000 awarded per year.

 How to apply